 What happens next?
 Information for kids about separation and divorce

-Chapter Six: Blended families and extended families, foster families and guardianship
+Chapter Six: Blended families and extended families

 Everything seemed to go well for Melody’s parents until her dad got a job out of town.
 Then things got worse and her dad moved out.
 After a while her mom started to see someone else who liked Melody and her sister Violet.
 Melody was happy.

 Melody still saw her dad whenever he came back into town to visit.
 Then her dad moved back to town and introduced them to his girlfriend, Jenna.
 Jenna was going to have a baby, and Jenna and Melody’s dad were going to get married.
 Maybe Melody would have the baby brother she always wanted.
 Now, Melody had even more family and everything seemed just right to her.
 She spent most of her time with her mom and her sister Violet, but she also had her own room at her dad’s home and spent time with her new little brother.